 - The quality and breadth of our staff.
 We employ more than 60 economists and a similar number of support and administrative staff.
 This is far higher than most of our competitors, and larger than the majority of economics teams at investment banks.
 Moreover, our key people all have extensive front-line experience of financial markets.
 Our economists work closely together to enable us to provide the full service which clients need.

 - The style and content of our research.
 It is concise, timely and written in a jargon-free and user-friendly style.
 We are acutely conscious of the competing pressures on our clients’ time.
 Accordingly, our research is designed so that clients can, if they so wish, quickly glean the essential message without reading the whole document.

 - The flexibility of our services.
 Our research is provided in a variety of different packages covering different geographies and sectors, with varying amounts of personal contact with our economists.
 This allows clients to select subject areas and packages which exactly suit their needs – and their budgets.

-The quality of our staff shows up in our track record.
+The quality of our team shows up in our track record.
 In particular:

 - We were well ahead of the pack in arguing that the Fed would accelerate the pace of policy tightening in 2017, despite the lack of any sustained upward pressure on wage growth.
 But we were also one of the first to correctly point out that the Fed’s plans to scale back its balance sheet would not be as large as many anticipated, and that they would have little impact on financial markets.

 - Our detailed analysis of the economic problems in the euro-zone has kept us one step ahead.
 We were among the first to identify the market opportunities resulting from the threat of deflation and the likelihood of further easing from the ECB.
 More recently, we correctly argued that euro-zone growth was likely to surprise on the upside, helped by continued ECB policy support.